deviantfero/wpgtk/README.md

 * wal
 * urxvt or xterm for it to work on your terminal colors without the need of optional configs

+**_Attention:_** If you're using another terminals, you can load colors upon opening terminals by running `(wpg -t)` in your terminal, you can add this to your terminal's settings or anywhere where it allows it to run on startup.

 # Installing